-The 2020 season is the first at Vanderbilt for Pete Rossomando, who serves as the offensive line coach for Derek Mason’s staff.
+The 2020 season is the first at Vanderbilt for Pete Rossomando, who serves as the offensive line coach.
 Rossomando came to Nashville after serving as offensive line coach at Rutgers in 2019.

 Previously he was head coach at Central Connecticut State from 2014-18.
 In 2018, Rossomando guided Central Connecticut State to a 6-4 record.
 In 2017, Rossomando led the Blue Devils to the school’s initial NCAA Division I FCS playoff appearance by winning the Northeast Conference crown with a perfect 6-0 record, the program’s first unbeaten league record since 2008.
 The campaign also included an eight-game winning streak.